huanglab111/sprint-seq/README.md

 ## Image Processing

-We have provided an example data, which path is $PATH.
+We have provided an example data, which path is `./Example_Data`.

 Step 1: Edit the directory in python file `scan_fstack.py` as the directory you wish.
 Run the code: